William5005/NeuroSENSE/README.md

 ## License

-This project is licensed under the MIT License.s
+This project is licensed under the MIT License.